8 Best Motivational Books Recommended by 8 Billionaires

 There is no doubt!
 Books are one of the greatest creations of human beings.
 They are the most important and oldest media to share valuable information with other people.
 There are innumerable books throughout the world covering almost every subject and topics that we can’t even imagine.
 Books play an important role in shaping your personality and improving your thinking process.
 Also, you can get solutions and morale boost if you read the best motivational books while facing tough phases in life.

 Many billionaires consider reading books as an important reason behind their success.
-As Warren Buffet once said pointing towards some books, “Read 500 pages like this every day.
-That’s how knowledge works.
-It builds like compound interest.
-All of you can do it, but I guarantee not many of you will do it.”
 Also, many billionaires over the period of time have recommended some books that have motivated or inspired them.
 Thus, take a look at the following eight best motivational books by eight billionaires that can help anyone to stay motivated and focus on achieving success in life.

 1. ‘If I Could Tell You Just One Thing’ – Richard Reed:

 It’s a book which contains precious advice from game-changing people around the world.
 People who have done something big in business, politics, arts, sports, technology, Hollywood, and philanthropy have shared their advice on how to live, how to work, and how to succeed in life.
 Successful entrepreneurs like Simon Cowell and Richard Branson to sports stars like Andy Murray and famous TV personalities like James Cordon have shared their pearls of wisdom.

-The book is recommended by Richard Branson, he said, “They have highlighted tangible lessons from a diverse range of interesting people, and I like to read a chapter every now and then to get inspired.”
+Richard Branson recommends this book, he said, “They have highlighted tangible lessons from a diverse range of interesting people, and I like to read a chapter every now and then to get inspired.”